 A new high speed rail policy has been announced that will connect the country’s two largest cities once every three years, or more frequently when there’s a state election.

-A senior politician, who discovered the policy in a folder marked ‘For Election Years Only’, said the new train would provide a quick link between the Government and innovation.
+A senior politician, who discovered the policy in a folder marked ‘For Election Years Only’, said the new train would provide a quick link between a political party and innovation.

 “This is the fastest, most convenient election policy we’ll see, until it’s next released in 2022,” he said.
 “I can jump on this policy at 9am in Sydney, and then get off it by lunchtime”.